JetBrains/jpa-buddy-documentation/spring-data/spring-data.md

 ### Settings

-Spring Data provides several keyword expressions (e.g., Containing, IsContaining, Contains) for method names.
+Spring Data provides several keyword expressions for derived query method names.
+You can use NameContaining, NameIsContaining, or NameContains - the result is the same.
 On the one hand, it gives us some flexibility in methods naming.
 On the other hand, in big teams, different naming for the same actions may be confusing for code reviewers and maintainers.
 If you have naming standards established for the development team, you can configure JPA Buddy to use only approved keywords for method names generation:

 ![conditions_settings](img/conditions_settings.png)